awsdocs/aws-cpp-developer-guide/doc_source/examples-iam-account-aliases.rst

 Listing Account Aliases
 =======================

-To list your account's alias, if any, call the |iamclient|'s :methodname:`ListAccountAliases` method.
+To list your account's alias, if any, call the |iamclient|'s :functionname:`ListAccountAliases` function.
 It takes a :aws-cpp-class:`ListAccountAliasesRequest
 <aws_1_1_i_a_m_1_1_model_1_1_list_account_aliases_request>` object.

 .. note:: The returned :aws-cpp-class:`ListAccountAliasesResult
    <aws_1_1_i_a_m_1_1_model_1_1_list_account_aliases_result>` supports the same
-   :methodname:`GetIsTruncated` and :methodname:`GetMarker` methods as other |sdk-cpp| *list* methods, but an AWS account can have only *one* account alias.
+   :functionname:`GetIsTruncated` and :functionname:`GetMarker` functions as other |sdk-cpp| *list* functions, but an AWS account can have only *one* account alias.

 **Includes:**